Tutorial 2: Creating a new or opening an existing SIR 3S model

 New model is created with the model identifier: M-1-0-1

-Now the Model has been created and is opened.
-All Toolkit commands now apply to this model until another one is opened.
+Now the model has been created and is opened.
+All SIR 3S Toolkit operations now apply to this model until the model is closed or another one is opened.
 If there already existed a model file with this path and name, a new model with the same name but incremented model identifier is created.

 [12]: